rbisschops/homeassistant_old/README.md

 # [Home Assistant](#home-assistant)

-I'm still learning Home Assistant as I'm coming from a Domoticz RPi based environment.
 Home Assistant and Domoticz are running in parallel at the moment.
 I spent quite some time to get the two working together.
-Eventually Home Assistant will be the main home automation application.
+Home Assistant is the main home automation application.

-**I regularly update my configuration files as my Home Assistant is still heavily under development.**
+**I regularly update my configuration files as my Home server is still heavily under development.**

 ## Home Assistant setup